Anxiety, ADHD and Executive Functioning

 Hoarding Disorder Perspectives

 Two studies were run to gain insight into the perspectives of providers and researchers and those with clutter problems on Hoarding Disorder.
-Interviews are still being conducted for the clinical population and qualitative analyses have begun on the clinician and researcher sample.
+These studies are in the analysis phase.